-The second half of the day is dedicated to managing successful events.
-Since every event is a project of its own, at this stage you will already have a clear picture of the main steps you need to take to make the whole process run smoothly.
+Since every event is a project on its own, at this stage you will already have a clear picture of the main steps you need to take to make the whole process run smoothly.
 The afternoon part will cover some specifics of organising events:

 You will also learn: